wrakrpg/wrakrpg/docs/terms.md

 ## 3. User Obligations

 Users agree to:
-- Provide accurate information when using the Bot
 - Not exploit bugs or glitches
 - Not attempt to manipulate or abuse game systems
 - Not engage in any activity that disrupts the Bot's services
 - Not use automated systems or bots to interact with the service
+- Not sell any services or items provided by the Bot for real money

 ## 4. Virtual Currency and Purchases

 ### 4.1 Wrakium
 - Wrakium is a virtual currency with no real-world value
 - Purchases of Wrakium are final and non-refundable
-- Wrakium cannot be transferred between users or converted to real money
+- Wrakium can be transferred between users but not converted to real money

 ### 4.2 Subscriptions
+- Subscriptions can be purchased using Wrakium only
 - Subscription benefits are provided on a monthly basis
-- Cancellations take effect at the end of the current billing period
+- Benefits are non-transferable between users
+- Subscription status and benefits may be revoked if terms are violated
-- No refunds for partial subscription periods
+- No refunds will be provided for subscription purchases

 ## 5. Intellectual Property